Skip to main content

 Input options

-• -i or --input: Use for a single file input or multiple input using wildcards.
-This is more flexible than the --dir input option and can accept multiple values.
+• -i or --input: Use wildcards for a single file input or multiple input.
+This option is useful for dealing with complicated directory structures.

 • -d or --dir: If your input is a path to a directory.
-For version below v0.19.0 the directory input requires users to specify the input format.
+It looks for files that match recursively across the input directory and its subdirectory.
+For version below v0.19.0, the directory input requires users to specify the input format.

 The standard input option relies on the operating system to provide input paths.
-It is reserved for complex folder structure or when your alignment extension using uncommon file extensions (see below).
-In the log file it will only print STDIN (Standard Input).
-For any SEGUL version in most cases, using this input option, will not requires using the --input-format.
+It is reserved for complex folder structures or when your alignment extension uses uncommon file extensions (see below).
+In the log file, it will only print STDIN (Standard Input).
+For any SEGUL version, using this input option will not require using the --input-format.
 The app will infer the input format based on the file extension.

-For example, your alignment files are stored in multiple folders and you would like to generate summary statistics for all of them.
+For example, your alignment files are stored in multiple folders, and you would like to generate summary statistics for files with specific names.
 Instead of running SEGUL multiple times, you can generate the statistics in a single run using the wildcard option:

-Below are several other examples on using --input (or -i in short format):
+Below are several other examples of using --input (or -i in short format):

-Inputting multiple file in a directory using wildcard:
+Inputting multiple files in a directory using wildcard:

 segul <COMMAND> <SUBCOMMAND> -i alignment-dir/*.fasta